 Ho hum.
 I don’t even like deviled eggs.

 Instead of focusing on improving the holiday feast – I will save that for next year when I’m hosting my family and doing the cooking – I am going to focus on what to do when the guests have gone, your better half is snoozing in the easy chair, the kitchen fairy has left you with a sink full of dirty dishes, and you have enough turkey to feed a small third world country.

-My husband swears this chili is better than his mother’s (please don’t tell her that).
+My husband swears this turkey pumpkin chili is better than his mother’s (please don’t tell her that).
 A few weeks ago my Dad stopped by for dinner and helped himself to three bowls.
-Please, don’t punish your taste buds by eating a month’s worth of boring turkey tetrazzini.
+Please, don’t punish your taste buds by eating a month’s worth of boring turkey sandwiches.
 Just make this chili.

 Turkey Pumpkin Chili